-- ✓ Do not place the word "resume" at the top of your resume it's simply not necessary. - ✓ Stay away from templates when writing your resume, start from scratch and save as a PDF under the filename firstnamelastname.pdf. - ✔ PROOFREAD ask a friend, family member, faculty advisor and Career Advisor to review because spelling and grammatical errors are unacceptable. - ✓ Depending on your career goals you many need more than one version of your resume talk to your Career Advisor for assistance. - ✓ If your resume is 2 pages, print on separate sheets, and include your name and page 2 on the second sheet (note: Education majors: DO NOT staple the pages and Business majors: should have one page). - ✓ Do not include an objective instead indicate your job goal(s) in your cover letter. - ✓ If uncertain about the exact name of your degree check with your Career Advisor - ✓ Do not include future classes, degrees, internships, jobs or other upcoming information on your resume.
+- ✔ Do not place the word "resume" at the top of your resume it's simply not necessary. - ✓ Stay away from templates when writing your resume, start from scratch and save as a PDF and as an editable document. - ✓ PROOFREAD ask a friend, family member, faculty advisor and Career Coach to review because spelling and grammatical errors are unacceptable. - ✓ Depending on your career goals you many need more than one version of your resume talk to your Career Coach for assistance. - ✓ If your resume is 2 pages, print on separate sheets, and include your name and page 2 on the second sheet (note: Education majors: DO NOT staple the pages and Business majors: should have one page). - ✓ Do not include an objective instead indicate your job goal(s) in your cover letter. - ✔ If uncertain about the exact name of your degree check with your Career Coach - ✓ Do not include future classes, degrees, internships, jobs or other upcoming information on your resume.
 Employers want to see what you have done in the past and what you are doing presently.
-Exceptions include: - Accounting majors pursuing CPA should include: Anticipated completion of 150 credits - Education majors getting certification should indicate: certification name (pending) - ✓ If indicating your GPA, only list a 3.0 or above and never round up (i.e. a 2.75 is not a 2.8). - If you are looking for a job outside of your current geographical area, note in your cover letter that you are "willing to relocate". - ✓ Do not include a URL for a "personal" website unless the contents are professional. - ✓ If you have work samples (art work, photos, etc.) to show employers, make them easy to find create an electronic portfolio. - ✓ If you are not authorized to work in the U.S. on a permanent basis, you may not indicate that you are on your resume.
+Exceptions include: - Accounting majors pursuing CPA should include: Anticipated completion of 150 credits - Education majors getting certification should indicate: certification name (pending) - ✓ If indicating your GPA, only list a 3.0 or above and never round up (i.e. a 2.75 is not a 2.8). - ✓ If you are looking for a job outside of your current geographical area, note in your cover letter that you are "willing to relocate". - ✓ Do not include a URL for a "personal" website unless the contents are professional. - ✓ If you have work samples (art work, photos, etc.) to show employers, make them easy to find create an electronic portfolio. - ✓ If you are not authorized to work in the U.S. on a permanent basis, you may not indicate that you are on your resume.
 Employment verification in the U.S. is a legal process and must be accurate. - ✓ It is unnecessary to state "references available upon request."
-DO, however, prepare a reference document separate from your resume - see example. - ✓ Do not abbreviate dates; use acronyms; always include months and be consistent with formatting such as bolding, italics, capitalization, etc. - ✓ Be accurate if you are stating a foreign language proficiency on your resume.
-The following are some basic guidelines: - Basic Knowledge: Elementary level speaker knows a few words - Conversant: Intermediate level speaker knows various basics - Proficient: Advanced level speaker is very skilled in the use of the language - Fluent: High level speaker will have fluid speech and is able to read and write - Native Language: Primary language usually learned during childhood - Bilingual: Speaker is able to use two languages with equal fluency - ✓ Tailor your resume to include industry language and keywords from the job description. - ✓ Last semester of your final year, do not list your Rider email address use a personal email instead. - If submitting hard copies of your resume make sure to print on high quality resume paper. - Use common sense when writing your resume and cover letters when in doubt, ask for support from your Career Advisor. - ✓ Good luck!
+DO, however, prepare a reference document separate from your resume see example. - ✓ Do not abbreviate dates; use acronyms; always include months and be consistent with formatting such as bolding, italics, capitalization, etc. - ✓ Be accurate if you are stating a foreign language proficiency on your resume.
+The following are some basic guidelines: - Basic Knowledge: Elementary level speaker knows a few words - Conversant: Intermediate level speaker knows various basics - Proficient: Advanced level speaker is very skilled in the use of the language - Fluent: High level speaker will have fluid speech and is able to read and write - Native Language: Primary language usually learned during childhood - Bilingual: Speaker is able to use two languages with equal fluency - ✓ Tailor your resume to include industry language and keywords from the job description. - ✓ If submitting hard copies of your resume make sure to print on high quality resume paper. - ✓ Use common sense when writing your resume and cover letters when in doubt, ask for support from your Career Coach. - ✔ Good luck!